Page Banner

 Stan Mayfield Working Waterfronts Florida Forever Grant Program

-Funding for the implementation of the Stan Mayfield Working Waterfronts Program within the Florida Communities Trust.
+Funding for the acquisition of lands used directly for the restoration and preservation of working waterfronts.
 Local governments and nonprofit working waterfronts organizations are eligible.

 Funding for the acquisition or development of land for public outdoor recreation.
-Eligible participants include local governmental entities with the responsibility for providing outdoor recreational sites and facilities for the general public.
+Eligible participants include county governments, municipalities and other local governments entities with the responsibility for providing outdoor recreational sites and facilities for the general public.

 Land and Water Conservation Fund Grants

-Grants for acquisition or development of land for public outdoor recreation.
-Eligible participants include local governmental entities with the responsibility for providing outdoor recreational sites and facilities for the general public.
+Grants for the acquisition or development of land for public outdoor recreation.
+Eligible participants include state and local governmental entities with the responsibility for providing outdoor recreational sites and facilities for the general public.

 Recreational Trails Grants